SymfonyCasts/symfony5/sfcasts/ep3-doctrine/entity.md

 ## Annotations Reference

 Now, there are a *bunch* of different annotations and options you can use to configure Doctrine.
-Most are pretty simple - but let me show you am *awesome* reference.
+Most are pretty simple - but let me show you an *awesome* reference.
 Search for
 [doctrine annotations reference](https://www.doctrine-project.org/projects/doctrine-orm/en/2.7/reference/annotations-reference.html)
 to find a *really* nice spot on their site where you can see a list of *all*